Where is Florianopolis

 atmosphere, and to enjoy the many other outdoor activities

 Floripa offers.
-A final benefit is that Nexus’
+A final benefit is that most accommodations options on the island offer

-months, so it is also a great time for those who are
+months, making it a great time for those who are

 looking to save some money while still having a fantastic